-Ankit Mahadevia is a principal in the life sciences group and focuses on novel drug discovery platforms, therapeutic products, and other medical technologies that meet a significant unmet clinical need.
+Ankit Mahadevia is an entrepreneur-in-residence in the life sciences group and focuses on novel drug discovery platforms, therapeutic products, and other medical technologies that meet a significant unmet clinical need.

 Prior to joining Atlas in 2008, Ankit worked on product and business development with the founding team at Arcion Therapeutics.
 He has also held positions in business development both at Genentech and at Vanda Pharmaceuticals.
 Previously, he worked in the health care groups of McKinsey & Company and Monitor Group.
 Ankit began his career in health care policy, with roles in the U.S. Senate Health, Education, Labor, and Pensions committees, the U.S. Government Accountability Office, and the Mexican Institute of Social Security (IMSS).